jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** The readmore button takes the user to the blog post
+**Test:** The read more button takes the user to the blog post

 **Result:** Works as intended.

-**Test:** the image and text is displayed and the back to blog button redirets back to blog.
+**Test:** the image and text is displayed and the back to blog button redirects back to blog.

 **Result:** Works as intended.

-**Test:** The edit blog button is only visiuble to the super user and take them to the edit blog form
+**Test:** The edit blog button is only visible to the super user and takes them to the edit blog form

 **Result:** Works as intended.